Roderick Deane: State Services Commissioner

 In 1986 Deane became Chairman of the State Services Commission, effectively the head of New Zealand's public service.
 Along with Minister of Finance Roger Douglas, Deane served as the principal architect of state-sector reform and corporatisation of New Zealand's State-Owned Enterprises.
 He also oversaw a range of other reforms to the public sector, including changes in the wage determination processes to liberalise these, the re-organization of the public service to reduce substantially the number of public servants and to improve the efficiency of many government departments, and changes designed to improve the clarity of objectives and the enhancement of accountabilities within the public sector.
+Due to the job losses resulting from these reforms, Deane was named "Dr Death" by union leaders.

 In 1986–87 he was called on to investigate the Māori Loan Affair.

 In 1987 Deane became Chief Executive of New Zealand's then-largest state-owned enterprise, the Electricity Corporation of New Zealand (ECNZ), often known as Electricorp.
+In this role, he oversaw the early deregulation of the New Zealand electricity market.
 Don Hunn succeeded Deane as State Services Commissioner.

 Telecom Chief Executive

 In November 1992, following the privatisation of Telecom as New Zealand's largest listed company, Deane became Chief Executive of the new entity.
+Under his tenure, Telecom became the country’s top performing public company as measured by investors’ wealth creation, following restructurings involving significant lay-offs.
 He held this role until his retirement on 1 October 1999, when he became the non-executive Chairman of Telecom.
 In the "Top 200 Corporate Awards", Deane became CEO of the Year in 1994, CEO of the Decade in 1999 and later Chairman of the Year.

+Later corporate roles

 Deane also served as Chairman of ANZ National Bank from 1999 and for many years as a Director of the ANZ Banking Group in Melbourne.
+In 2001, Deane presided over the break-up of Fletcher Challenge, then New Zealand’s largest conglomerate.
+He then served as Chairman of Fletcher Building, then New Zealand's largest listed company, until 2010.
+Deane also served as a Director of Woolworths Ltd, and on the advisory board of Pacific Road Corporate Finance.

-He chaired the Board of the National Museum of New Zealand, Te Papa Tongarewa from 2000, which encompasses what was previously the National Art Gallery.
+From 2000, Deane chaired the Board of the National Museum of New Zealand, Te Papa Tongarewa, which encompasses what was previously the National Art Gallery.
 He formed the City Gallery Wellington Foundation and functioned for many years as its chairman.
-In 2006 Deane announced his resignation from these positions to provide time to pursue other interests which he had been developing for some years.
-In the case of Telecom, the decision to resign followed particularly the Government's decision to force Telecom to unbundle the local loop, a decision with which he said he fundamentally disagreed.
+In 2006 Deane announced his resignation from these positions.